learn-co-curriculum/devops-m3-setup-postgresql/README.md

 postgres=#
 ```

-Once in this space, double check the version by typing:
+Once in this space, double-check the version by typing:

 ```sql
 SELECT version();